Information about Eplerenone

-Eplerenone lowers the swelling by removing the levels of excess water and electrolytes in the body.
-Eplerenone does this without loss of potassium from the body.
+Eplerenone is a potassium-sparing diuretic.
+It lowers blood pressure and swelling by removing the extra water and electrolytes from the body without loss of potassium.

 Common side effects of eplerenone

-Nausea, Vomiting, Fatigue, Dizziness, Leg cramps, Cough, Flu-like symptoms, Increased potassium level in blood, Increased creatinine level in blood, Diarrhoea
+Dizziness, Diarrhoea, Nausea, Cough, Flu-like symptoms, Fatigue, Increased potassium level in blood, Increased creatinine level in blood

 Available Medicine for Eplerenone